6.7. Police Misconduct, Accountability, and Corruption

 Slippery-Slope Model of Noble-Cause Corruption

-1. “Forget everything you learned in training (school), I’ll show you how we really do it out here.”This what an officer often first hears from a TO (training officer).
+1. “Forget everything you learned in training (school), I’ll show you how we do it out here.”This is what an officer often first hears from a TO (training officer).
 The statement is only superficially about the lack of utility of higher education.
 What it is actually about is loyalty and the importance of protecting the local group of officers with whom the officer works.

 2. Mama Rosa.
 It looks like a free meal.
 This is not to test willingness to graft, but whether an officer is going to be loyal to other officers in the squad.
 It also serves to put officers together out of the station house.

 3. Loyalty Back-up.
 Here, an officer is tested to see if he or she will back up other officers.
 This is more involved because officers may have to ‘testify’ (give false testimony), dropsy (remove drugs from a suspect during a pat-down and then discover them in plain sight on the ground), the shake (similar to dropsy, only conducted during vehicle stops), or stiffing-in a call.
-These are like NC (noble-cause) actions, and may indeed by NC actions, but their purpose is to establish loyalty.
+These are like NC (noble-cause) actions, and may indeed be NC actions, but their purpose is to establish loyalty.

 4. Routine NC (Noble-Cause) Actions Against Citizens.
 Magic pencil skills increase penalties by shifting the crime upwards.
 Protect fellow officers with fictitious chargers.
 Construct probable cause.
 Illegal searches of vulnerable citizens.

 I am the Law.
 This is the belief that emerges over time, in which officers view what they do as the right thing to do.
-This is the practical outcome of the old adage ‘power corrupts, and absolute power corrupts absolutely.’
+This is the practical outcome of the adage ‘power corrupts, and absolute power corrupts absolutely.’
 A police officer does not have absolute power, but he or she has the backing of the legal system in almost all circumstances.
 Behavior can become violent, as with the Rampart CRASH unit.”
 [3]

 Therefore, every officer can start out wanting to save the world somehow, but when the real-world job of an officer starts to take hold, it is a problematic grasp to release.